Three popular online bookkeeping services that business owners often compare are Pilot, ScaleFactor, and Botkeeper.

 We base our pricing on expenses because as your expenses grow, so typically does the complexity of your business.
 By using expenses as our pricing metric, it’s easier to predict your monthly cost and understand how and when it may grow.

 Our pricing breaks down into two plans: Pilot Core and Pilot Plus.

-Pilot Plus starts at $1,000 per month.
+Pilot Plus pricing is custom.
 We customize the exact plan to your individual business’ needs and expenses.
 The Plus plan includes everything in Pilot Core, plus support for:

 ScaleFactor offers three main plans — Get Started, Growing Business, and Scaling Business — and their pricing scales based on a few things:

 Get Started plans start at $399 per month and include:

 Growing Business plans start at $699 per month and include:

 Scaling Business plans start at $999 per month and include:

 It’s important to note that even ScaleFactor’s highest pricing tier limits your business to four connected financial accounts.
 That means your cost of bookkeeping can increase steeply if you need to connect more than two bank accounts, a credit card, and a payroll account.